Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Methodology

 \subsection{Recursive Predictions}

 Chemical kinetics often dominates the computational cost of reacting-flow CFD because stiff source terms must be evaluated at every cell and CFD timestep.
 To advance the thermochemical state over multiple CFD time steps, recursive prediction is employed, where the output of a pre-trained ML model is repeatedly fed back as input to the model.
 This approach integrates naturally with both fixed and adaptive CFD time-stepping.
 For fixed time steps, the CFD timestep can be viewed as a sliding window over the time domain, with each window encompassing a segment of fixed time points, e.g. 101 time points or 10 microseconds.
 For adaptive time steps, the recursive framework remains effective, as the model can be applied repeatedly over variable-length intervals, allowing the surrogate to track the kinetic trajectory accurately even when the CFD timestep changes dynamically.
 Using fixed timestep of 10 microseconds as an example, there are 99 segments over which we make predictions in the following fashion: Suppose the entire trajectory that needs to be predicted consists of $n_t$ time points from $t_0 = 0\Delta t$ seconds to $(n_t-1)\Delta t$ seconds.
 We start at $t_0$, construct our grid of $101$ time points by tiling the initial conditions as mentioned in \Cref{sec: Normalization and Input Construction} and then input it to the pre-trained model which predicts the values at those temporal grid points.
-We then use the predictions obtained at the last time point from the previous $101$ time point window as our new initial condition for the next window.
-We tile the value at this time point to make up the next window of length $101$ and feed it into the pre-trained model.
-We then use the last point from the predicted $101$ time points again to construct another $101$ time point window and repeat this process for all state variables until we reach the last window containing the last time point.
+To advance to the next window, we map the predicted value at the last time point of the last segment from the output normalization space to the branch input normalization space within the power-transformed space, via an inverse-forward transform, to account for different min-max transformations of branch input and model output space.
+We tile the result across the next $101$ time points and feed it into the pre-trained model.
+The process continues until we reach the last window containing the desired last time point.